Incoming GOP congresswoman to take aim at AOC with conservative 'squad'

 “I think one of the reasons why we were so motivated to run is seeing the Democratic women being elected in 2018 that don't necessarily reflect our values, particularly those who are self-described socialists,” Malliotakis said.
 “I think there's just a stark contrast between what we're offering and what people like Alexandria Ocasio-Cortez are offering.
 And that's something that needs to be debated in Washington.”

-House Republicans more than doubled the number of women in their conference in November, bringing the number to at least 28 from 13.
-Democrats, who added a record number of women to their ranks during the 2018 election, have at least 89.
+House Republicans more than doubled the number of women in their conference in November, bringing the total to at least 28 from 13.
+Democrats, who added a record number of women to their ranks in the 2018 election, have at least 89.

 A number of House races still remain uncalled, including New York Republican Claudia Tenney’s challenge against Rep. Anthony Brindisi; Tenney’s lead has narrowed significantly to just 13 votes as of Friday.